Team

 Mercè Montoliu Nerín – Equality, Diversity & Outreach

-Uppsala University, SE and Universidad Politécnica de Madrid, ES
+Center for Plant Biotechnology and Genomics, Universidad Politécnica de Madrid, ES

 Personal Page